kadena-io/kadena-evm-sandbox/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

-# Hardhat Kedena Plugin
+# Hardhat Kadena Plugin

 `hardhat_kedena` is a Hardhat plugin that allows developers to create a Chainweb network, switch between chains, and request SPV proofs.

 ## Installation

-To install the plugin, run the following command:
+To install the plugin, run the following command: **NOT PUBLISHED YET**

 ```sh
 npm install hardhat_kedena